wiloon/blog/content/post/archive-0/2011-08-19-gitolite-install.md

   </ul>

-    Anyway, I love GitHub, but it’s not the answer to everything!
+    Anyway, I love GitHub, but it's not the answer to everything!
 I wanted a central repository that I could control, so having had a brief glimpse at Gitorious and gitosis, I settled on gitolite.
-Now, I’m usually quite a lazy sys admin, and unless I desperately need a feature in the latest version of an application, I’m usually happy to fall back on the my chosen package manager, in this caseUbuntu’s APT.
+Now, I'm usually quite a lazy sys admin, and unless I desperately need a feature in the latest version of an application, I'm usually happy to fall back on the my chosen package manager, in this caseUbuntu's APT.
 Gitolite got a package as of version 10.10 Maverick Meerkat, so I told our local Ubuntu mirror to download all the 10.10 packages and after that, upgraded the server I had in mind so that I could use the gitolite package.

   <h4>